President Bukele announces economic development plan

 Imposing Fiscal Discipline in the Area of Public Finances in the Salvadoran Economy

-The IMF has also counseled Salvadoran economic policymakers to limit the acquisition of new debt in order to maximize the country’s sovereign risk ratings.
-Imposing such discipline is central to maximizing the performance of the Salvadoran Economy.
+The IMF has also counseled Salvadoran economic policymakers to limit the acquisition of new debt in order to enhance the country’s sovereign risk rating.
+Imposing such discipline is central to optimizing the performance of the Salvadoran Economy.

 Securing Pensions and Social Welfare Programs

-Last, but not least, El Salvador must protect and ensure that its country’s citizens are able to lead dignified and full lives; from birth to old age.
+Last, but not least, El Salvador must protect and ensure that its country’s citizens are able to lead dignified and full lives; from birth into old age.

 In 2017, the country’s National Legislative Assembly took action to reform the Salvadoran pension system.
-For example, one of the several changes that have been implemented resulted in increasing savings from workers’ salaries for pensions from 6.25% of to 7.25%.
-Along with contributions from employers saving for retirement pensions is up from 13% to 15%.
-It is agreed that policy makers must continue to improve and preserve the system.
+For example, one of the several changes that have been implemented resulted in increasing savings from workers’ salaries for pensions from 6.25% to 7.25%.
+Along with contributions from employers, saving for retirement pensions is up from 13% to 15%.
+It is agreed that policymakers must continue to improve and preserve the system.